Proof of Reserves

 Proof of Reserves is the idea that custodial businesses holding cryptocurrency should create public facing attestations as to their reserves, matched up with a proof of user balances (liabilities).
 The equation is simple (in theory):

 Proof of Reserves + Proof of Liability = Proof of Solvency

 The idea is to prove to the general public, and in particular your depositors, that your cryptocurrency held on deposit matches up with user balances.
 Of course, in practice, this isn’t quite so simple.
 Proving that you control some funds on chain is trivial, but you could always borrow those funds on a short term basis.
 This is why point-in-time attestations mean relatively little.
 And additionally, exchanges can have hidden liabilities or have creditors claim seniority to depositors, especially if they don’t legally segregate client assets on the platform.
-This is why Wyoming’s SPDI law clarifying the legal status of depositors relative to custodial institutions is so important.
+This is why policy like Wyoming’s SPDI law clarifying the legal status of depositors relative to custodial institutions is so important.